BrianWill/japanese_vocab/README.md

 ## Subtitle timing adjustments

 In the story page's right sidebar, you'll see the subtitles presented in a list.
 Buttons at the top of the sidebar allow you to adjust the timings of the subtitles.
-You can also split a subtitle into two by ctrl-clicking the word which you want to be the start of the new second subtitle.
+You can also in the sidebar:

+- split a subtitle into two by ctrl-clicking the word which you want to be the start of the new second subtitle.
+- merge a subtitle with the previous by ctrl-clicking its timestamp

 ## Vocab drills